-This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession and a monetary order due to unpaid rent.
+This matter was conducted by way of Direct Request Proceeding, pursuant to section 55(4) of the Act, and dealt with an Application for Dispute Resolution by the landlord for an order of possession and a monetary order due to unpaid rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on January 14, 2010 the landlord served the tenants with the Notice of Direct Request Proceeding personally.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on March 3, 2010 the landlord served two of the tenants with the Notice of Direct Request Proceeding personally and two of the tenants via registered mail.
+Section 90 of the Act states a document send by mail is deemed served on the 5th day after it is mailed.

-Based on the written submissions of the landlord, I find that the tenants have been served with the Dispute Resolution Direct Request Proceeding documents.
+Based on the written submissions of the landlord, I find that the tenants had been served with the Dispute Resolution Direct Request Proceeding documents.